-- A vegan diet shall always be complemented with food supplements that contain vitamin B12 and iodine. - Vitamin D supplementation is recommended at a dosage of 10 μ g/day from the age of 2 weeks until 2 years, 7.5 μ g/day for children 2-18 years of age, and 10 μ g/day for adults.
-A preparation containing vitamin D3 is recommended, but a plant-based vitamin D2 preparation can also be used, if the parents so wish. - The need for other food supplements, such as calcium, vitamin B2, iron and zinc is assessed specifically in each individual case. - Vegans normally do not have problems with adequate intake of iron and zinc, as e.g. legumes and whole grains are rich in them.
-The high intake of vitamin C in a vegan diet helps the absorption of iron. - Seaweed products are not to be used for infants.
+- A vegan diet shall always be complemented with food supplements that contain vitamin B12 and iodine. - From the age of 2 weeks to the age of 12 months a vitamin D supplement of 2-10 μg is recommended depending on the quantity of baby formula/follow-on formula (see annex table), for one-year-olds 10 μg, and for 2 to 17-year-olds 7.5 μg a day all year round.
+The primary recommendation is to use a preparation that contains vitamin D_a. - The need for other food supplements, such as calcium, vitamin B2, iron and zinc is assessed specifically in each individual case. - Seaweed products are not to be used for infants.
 Nor shall they be used for children under 6 years of age or pregnant and lactating women, if the iodine content of the product is not known or if the content is excessively high (Annex Table 1).
 High levels of heavy metals (arsenic, cadmium and lead) have also been found in some seaweeds.